 Bachelors in History, Michigan State University (1988).
 Masters in Secondary Education, University of New Mexico (1995), Masters in English, Middlebury College (2000), Masters in Liberal Arts, St. John’s College (2009).

-I enjoy cycling (I cycle to school), reading, exercising, and hanging out with nature as much as possible.
+I enjoy cycling (commute to school when the weather allows), reading, exercising, and hanging out with nature as much as possible.

 Course Description